Lag effect following a natural disaster and its economic impact

-As the cleanup continues after the floods the pictures and stories are an amazing display of what being an Aussie is all about.
+As the cleanup continues after the floods the pictures and stories are an amazing display of what being an Aussie is all about and its economic impact.

-I’ve talked about a ‘lag effect’ before and it’s true to the floods too – though it’s all happening now, we’ll be seeing the effects for the next two years at least.
+I've talked about a ‘lag effect' before and it's true to the floods too – though it's all happening now, we'll be seeing the economic impact and effects for the next two years at least.

 Queensland supplies a huge amount of Australia's meat, fruit and veggies.
 With two thirds of the state being flooded much of this has been lost.
 The real figures aren't known yet but as I said before the farmers have undoubtedly been hit hard.
 The mining industry is probably second worst hit in terms of revenue loss as mining stopped because of the floods and with road and ports closed anything already out of the ground had to stay put.